 University of Mobile’s undergraduate program is comprised of the College of Arts and Sciences, College of Health Professions, Alabama School of the Arts, Grace Pilot School of Business, Center for Christian Calling, and School of Education.
 All University of Mobile undergraduate students are required to complete certain basic courses that apply uniformly to the Bachelor of Arts degree, the Bachelor of Fine Arts degree, the Bachelor of Science degree, the Bachelor of Science in Nursing, and the Bachelor of Music degree unless otherwise noted.
 These are identified as basic course (general education) requirements.

-- UM 101 (1 semester hour) is required for freshmen and transfer students.
+UM 101 University of Mobile 101 (1 semester hour) is required for new freshmen and transfer students.

-- Students earning a Bachelor of Arts degree must also take twelve semester hours of a language as outlined in the World Languages section of the catalog.
+Students earning a Bachelor of Arts degree must also complete twelve semester hours of a foreign language.
+See specific requirements in the World Languages section of the catalog.

 Attendance at all classes and laboratories is expected.
 Students are excused from regular lectures and laboratories for approved, college-sponsored activities such as intercollegiate athletic competitions and special events approved by the Vice President of Academic Affairs.
 Though participating students are excused from class, they are not relieved of the responsibility for the information or work missed during their absence.
 Students participating in university-sponsored activities will be allowed to make up assignments and examinations missed while representing the university; however, it is the student’s responsibility to make arrangements with instructors for completing work missed.
 Exceptions to the policy include, but are not limited to, nursing clinicals, student teaching, internships, and coursework in accelerated delivery formats.